Sapelo Island: Geologic history

 Sapelo Island is located within the Georgia Bight, a tidally influenced coastline that experiences two tidal cycles each day.
 Average difference between low and high tides at Sapelo Island is ~7 ft.
 Consequently, Sapelo island is an example of a tidally influenced barrier island system.
-Over the last 2.5 million years (Neogene and Quaternary Periods), sea-level fall occurred in response to growth of the Northern Hemisphere ice cap.
+Over the last 2.5 million years (Quaternary Period), sea-level fall occurred in response to growth of the Northern Hemisphere ice cap.
 The resulting regression generated shoreline complexes that preceded the modern Holocene shoreline, with the most recent known as the late Pleistocene Silver Bluff Formation.
 The Silver Bluff deposits underlie Holocene Sapelo Island sediments, and they are visible along the southwestern bank of Blackbeard Creek as the Raccoon Bluff.
 During the last glacial maximum (LGM) approximately 18,000 years ago (latest Pleistocene), maximum regression forced the Sapelo Island shoreline eastward approximately 62 mi from its present-day location.
 During the subsequent transgression, a Holocene shoreline formed the present Sapelo Island shoreline complex, including Cabretta and Nannygoat beaches.